ellnestam/Node-Digger/README.md

     wb.
     w..

-'w' means wall and 'b' means 'bank' and whenever you enter a new map the bot always starts at the bank.
+'w' means wall and 'b' stands for 'bank' (the drop zone) and whenever you enter a new map the bot always starts there, at the bank.
+Yep, you got it.
+The map is a matrix.

 When you've walked around for a bit and look around, it might look like this: